 Soon the Worship Changes

-The scene in Revelation 4 is shown to us so that we can see it in contrast to what comes next.
-This shows us that something important is happening in Chapter 5 that will change the worship in Heaven forever.
+The Heavenly worship scene in Revelation 4 is shown to us so that we can see the throne room in contrast to what comes next.
+Something important is about to happen in Chapter 5 that will change the worship in Heaven forever.

 Read Revelation 5:1-4

 “And I saw in the right hand of Him who sat on the throne a scroll written inside and on the back, sealed with seven seals.
 Then I saw a strong angel proclaiming with a loud voice, ‘Who is worthy to open the scroll and to loose its seals?’

 “And no one in heaven or on the earth or under the earth was able to open the scroll, or to look at it.
 So I wept much, because no one was found worthy to open and read the scroll, or to look at it.”
 (Revelation 5:1-4)